Request For Information (RFI) Process in Construction

 Below are a few benefits of the RFI process

-- Suppliers become aware of the project and understand that there is a competition going on.
+- Suppliers become aware of the project and understand that there is competition going on.

-- You show that your organization treat equally to the vendors and subcontractors.
+- You show that your organization treats equally to the vendors and subcontractors.

-- The RFI process prevents the occurrence of disputes related with the documents, drawings and specifications.
+- The RFI process prevents the occurrence of disputes related to the documents, drawings, and specifications.
 So that it eliminates the need for costly corrective measures.

 - The RFI process reduces the time and costs involved in evaluating potential suppliers.

 - The RFI process helps to reduce risks on projects.

 How to Write a Request for Information (RFI)

 You can use many different forms and templates while writing a Request for Information (RFI).
 Deciding which sections to be used depends on your requirements.
 On the other hand, there are some specific sections that you should include in your form.

 For example, you should include basic information related to requesting and responding parties.
 Here we share a template that involves basic sections to facilitate communication.